w33ts/dank-memer-wiki/About-Dank-Memer/About-the-bot.md

 ## Store & Website {: #Website}
 The Dank Memer website has a a complete list of <a href="https://dankmemer.lol/commands" target="_blank">every command</a> and <a href="https://dankmemer.lol/items" target="_blank">item</a> on the bot, as well as <a href="https://dankmemer.lol/tutorials" target="_blank">useful tutorials</a>, and even a <a href="https://dankmemer.lol/store" target="_blank">store</a>.

+Upon logging in for the first time on the website with your Discord account, you can get 175 gems for free that you can spend in the gem shop.
+Look for the free gem bundle to "purchase" for $0.
+It is a one-time-only purchase, so once you've gotten it, it will no longer show.

 Users can purchase either a premium bot subscriptions or gems from the <a href="https://dankmemer.lol/store" target="_blank">Dank Memer Store</a> to help give them an extra boost in the game.
 Purchases also help support the bot developers so they can continue developing new and exciting content.